-I take on a very limited number of mentoring clients at a time and in 2023 I’m concentrating on mentoring students who are also part of the Kith Community.
-This means that in addition to intense one-to-one support as you work on your manuscript, either prose (novels, novellas, short stories or memoir) or poetry (pamphlet or collection length, including prose poetry, concrete poetry, lyric poetry …) you will also benefit from fortnightly newsletters containing writing inspiration and prompts, online workshops and a five day online residential with other writers in your genre.
+I take on a limited number of mentoring clients at a time and I’m now open to writers who would like to work with me in 2024.
+Mentoring with me includes intense one-to-one support as you work on your manuscript, either prose (novels, novellas, short stories or memoir) or poetry (pamphlet or collection length, including prose poetry, concrete poetry, lyric poetry …), as well as some extra features to support your writing journey: a beautiful community space (hosted on a private forum on Mighty Networks) where you can connect with others taking their writing seriously, share work and chat about books that are inspiring you and the the struggles and triumphs of writing; a monthly writing prompt with discussion thread in the community space, quarterly online workshops and a four day intensive online ‘residential’ with other writers in your genre.
 The resources from the workshops and residential are yours to download and keep and will include lots of writing exercises plus meditations and other inspiration for your work.

 I know from experience that the other writers in your group will be dedicated, talented writers who are also serious about taking their writing to a new level no matter how experienced they are.

-Mentoring sets high expectations and accountability together with focussed support and encouragement.
+Mentoring sets high expectations and accountability as well as giving you focussed support and encouragement.
 It involves honesty with kindness, being open to questions and a transformative collaboration.
 It’s a serious investment in your writing so we both need to be sure it’s the right step for you as each mentoring relationship is unique.

-For those applying for Kith Mentoring, I have a maximum of 7 places available for those working on a a body of poetry and a maximum of 5 places for those working on a novel/novella/group of short stories or memoir.
-These places are now taken for 2023, but do contact me if you are interested in working with me next year.
+For those applying for mentoring, I have a maximum of 8 places available for those working on a a body of poetry and a maximum of 5 places for those working on a novel/novella/group of short stories or memoir.
+Some of these slots are already taken so do contact me soon if you are interested or have questions.